A step by step guide on how to stake in Sentinel Network

 About Ubik Capital

-Ubik Capital has worldwide presence in North America and Europe and will provide around-the-clock coverage for our servers and the DVPN community.
+Ubik Capital has worldwide presence and will provide around-the-clock coverage for our servers and the Oasis Protocol community.
 Our team’s experience and expertise with setting up and managing multiple blockchain nodes, hands-on military-grade cybersecurity, software development, and AWS training, and technical program management uniquely qualify us for success in the validator role.

 Be a part of our community!